Degoog — Search engines

 How settings work

-2. User saves; values are stored in data/plugin-settings.json.
+2. User saves; values stored in data/plugin-settings.json.